panthorstudios/last.fm/README.md

 ./lastfm.py
 ```

 creates an image showing the top 5 artists listened over the last 6 months.
-Something like this:
+Something like this (*NOTE: this may or may not represent my listening history*):

 ![Sample Image](images/lastfm-20150623.png "Sample image")